paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

     pane_type: publication-cards.html
     before_text: >
-     My research uses language models to capture how our memories preserve, distort, and compress the external world, and to identify the neural mechanisms that compute these transformations.<br/><br/>I'm particularly interested in how episodic memory compresses the temporal structure of an experience, and how that compression is warped over time.
+     My research uses language models to capture how our memories preserve, distort, and compress the external world, and to identify the neural mechanisms that underlie these transformations.<br/><br/>I'm particularly interested in how episodic memory compresses the temporal structure of an experience, and how that compression is warped over time.
     panes: